 Farmers detest this European grass for its ready invasion of most crops.
 The plant can also invade and destroy native grassland vegetation in areas disturbed by grazing livestock.
 Otherwise, Barnyard Grass serves as a colonizer and successional species that is steadily replaced by longer-lived species.
 In one research study, other species replaced it in about 10 years.

-In the arid climate of central Arizona, the plant survives only along moist stream banks and in bare spots in and beside watered lawns and gardens.
-Here, the plant is easy to control by mowing or withholding water.
+In the arid climate of central Arizona, the plant survives along moist stream banks and in bare spots in and beside watered lawns and gardens.
+The plant is easy to control by mowing or withholding water.
 However, if you allow a few clumps to grow, you will get to enjoy watching the acrobatics of Lesser Goldfinches that relish Barnyard Grass seeds.
 The small birds hang (often upside down) on drooping seed tops steadily removing mature seeds until all are gone.
 The birds must drop some seeds, however, as new plants appear in the same spots every spring.

 Six-foot tall clump of Barnyard Grass

 Lesser Goldfinch showing his tail feathers as he hangs beak down polishing off Barnyard Grass seeds.